 This sub-menu can be used to configure the clean switch settings such as switching mode, PCR tolerance, output mode and enable or disable the different features.
-As this configuration can also be performed via VLPro this sub-menu will not be covered in this section.
+As this configuration can also be performed via VLPro the sub-menu for this item will not be covered in this section.